-If you know how to program in Ruby you can send text message with 46elks.
+If you know how to program in Ruby you can send text messages with 46elks.
 Just follow these three simple steps to get started and in a few minutes you will receive an SMS that you have sent from Ruby.

-Swedish: Är du i Sverige så rekommenderar vi att du läser den svenska versionen av denna guide.
+🇸🇪 Är du i Sverige så rekommenderar vi att du läser den svenska versionen av denna guide.

 To send an SMS with 46elks you first have to create an account.
 Go to the registration page and fill in your details.
 You will then receive an automatic phone call to verify your new account.

 To start using 46elks to send text messages you will need to purchase some credits.
-The minimum purchase is 10 EUR which is more than enough to get started.
+The minimum purchase is 10 EUR, which is more than enough to get started.

 Once you have an account it’s time to login to the 46elks dashboard.
 This is where you can see all your important account information - like the username and password you need to send an SMS.
-The username is called API username and the password API password.

 Tip: Click on the blurred text under API password to see your own password.